Who we are, and what we are not.

 Do Helveteq products carry issuer risk?

 Yes.
 Helveteq products are bearer debt securities and therefore subject to issuer risk.
-This risk is mitigated through a fully collateralised structure, but it cannot be eliminated entirely.
+A fully collateralised structure mitigates this risk; it does not eliminate it.

 What happens in case of issuer default?